Skip to navigation Skip to content Skip to subnav

 (A) Identifies facilities and transportation routes of extremely hazardous substances.

-(B) Describes emergency response procedures, including those identified in facility plans.
+(B) Describes the utilization of first responders and other emergency management personnel and emergency response procedures, including those identified in facility plans.

 (C) Designates a local emergency planning committee coordinator and facility coordinators to implement the plan.